DeXter-on-Radix/website/README.md

 - Make a new branch with feature name(can see example in some [closed PRs](https://github.com/DeXter-on-Radix/website/pulls?q=is%3Apr+is%3Aclosed)).
 - Make some changes.
 - Commit and push local branch changes to your own repo.
-- Make a pull request into the Dexter Repo(original).
+- Make a pull request into the [original Dexter repo](https://github.com/DeXter-on-Radix/website).

 Now you ready to run locally the project(this will show in your default browser as a LOCALHOST) To run the website locally: